Quantum-Computer-Based Verification of Quantum Thermodynamic Uncertainty Relation: On the general QTUR [Eq. ]

-We present the methodology to quantify survival activity $\Xi$, defined as $\Xi = \mathrm{Tr}[\rho_{\mathrm{S}}(0)(V_0^\dagger V_0)^{-1}] - 1$ in general TUR in Theorem~\ref{theorem:GeneralTUR}.
-Initially, we posit the feasibility of applying the inverse unitary operation, $U^\dagger$, on the system plus environment S+E, and stipulate that both the initial and final states on E defining $V_0$, which is given by $\ket{0}$.
-We later discuss the scenario lacking the reversibility of the unitary transformation associated with the TPCP map on S.
+In this section, we present a methodology to quantify the survival activity $\mathcal{A}$ using higher-order approximations beyond those considered in the main text [Section \ref{section:main:measure-A-and-CF}].
+We begin by assuming the feasibility of applying the inverse unitary operation, $U_{SE}^\dagger$, on the combined system and environment \textit{S}+\textit{E}, and that both the initial and final states on \textit{E} defining $V_0$ are given by $\ket{0_E}$.
+Later, we discuss the scenario where the reversibility of the unitary transformation associated with the CPTP map on \textit{S} is not available.